 Your qualification for a visa or green card depends on the type of job involved.
 Some cases require a U.S. employer, but others allow for self-employment through an agent as long as you prove that someone wants to hire you when you arrive.
 See the links below for information on temporary visas or green cards for each type of occupation: rider, groom, trainer and others.

-Hill & Piibe can refer you to an agent to represent you.
+Please note, you must find a U.S. employer(s) or client(s) who will hire you-- Hill & Piibe does not locate employers/clients for you.
+Your employer/client usually files the immigration paperwork on your behalf.
+But for some temporary visas, you can have an agent file on your behalf as "self-employed."
+Hill & Piibe can refer you to an agent to file your paperwork as "self-employed."
 Due to potential ethical issues, we do not file petitions as both agent and attorney, since an agent is responsible for your employment.

 Fill out our screening questionnaire (English only) and contact Hill & Piibe through our Appointment Inquiry form on this page.
 When we respond, you can send us your questionnaire, and we will review it for free and let you know if we might be able to assist.
 We offer this free screening so you won't pay a consultation fee just to learn that we can't help.
 If it looks like a possible case, you can schedule a Legal Advice Consultation with Partner Susan E. Hill to discuss all of your options and answer your questions.
 These cases require careful development and the consultation will go through your details and let you know the strength of your case, how long it may take and what kind of evidence you will need.

 Based in Los Angeles and Orange County, California, our immigration attorneys serve clients of all nationalities.

 © 2019 Hill & Piibe, Immigration Attorneys